heroku/salesforce-buildpack/README.md

    ```

 ## Pipelines
-To achieve a Continuous Integration and Continuous Delivery flow you can create a [Heroku Pipeline](https://devcenter.heroku.com/articles/pipelines) and attach your Salesforce provisioned Heroku apps.
+To achieve a Continuous Integration and Continuous Delivery flow, you can create a [Heroku Pipeline](https://devcenter.heroku.com/articles/pipelines) and attach your Salesforce provisioned Heroku apps.
 See example below.

 ## Config Vars
 **SALESFORCE_URL**: Salesforce Add-on applied that defines connectivity to an org.